 I wasn’t aware of “Let’s make a difference” National Youth Conference till 2011.
-But when I came to know about this beautiful concept through a friend and then I attended my first LMAD conference in 2011 at Asia Plateau for 8 days.
-In those 8 days, I felt what living in heaven could mean.
+But when I came to know about this beautiful concept through a friend, I then attended my first LMAD conference in 2011 at Asia Plateau for eight days.
+In those eight days, I felt what living in heaven could mean.
 I visited such a beautiful campus with peaceful surroundings for the first time.
 As soon as I stepped in, I saw many other young minds walking in.
-I was hesitated to whom should and how should I talk amongst those unknowns.
+I was hesitant with respect to whom and how I should talk to amongst these set of unknown people.
 But when in need, a stranger walked up and asked me if I needed help with my luggage.
 I felt relieved with the calm and humble attitude shown by him.

-I learned so many things in the coming next 8 days.
-One of the foremost thing, I learnt there was the concept of Quiet Time and four principles of MRA-IofC.
+I learned so many things in the coming eight days.
+One of the foremost things I learnt there was the concept of Quiet Time and the four principles of MRA-IofC.
 With the introduction of quiet time in my life, I got to know myself and the right direction to choose in my life.
 I came to know - Who am I?

 What am I?
-What is my aim & goal for life?
-What I have to achieve?
-What I did till now?
+What is my aim & goal in my life?
+What I want to achieve?
+What have I done till now?
 To what extent I was dealing my life badly?
 I never thought about my strengths & weaknesses.
-I learnt all these important things in this process.
+I learnt all these important things during this process.

 I am very lucky to attend the Baramati, Nagpur, and Bhavnagar Youth conferences and regional outreach programs.
 I experienced new things at all different locations.
 I have seen the coordinators working with full dedication towards the Youth Conference and because of them I got inspired and started feeling that even I should come forward and support my MRA family

-There are many things which still I have to learn and I am sure I will learn them in the coming conferences.
+There are many things which I am yet to learn and I am sure I will learn them in the coming conferences.
 Now I can see a clear, neat and more transparent life.
-Now I feel a better myself.
+Now I feel better about myself.
 I am really thankful to Viral Bhai, Neha Ben and all the coordinators who have guided me in the right direction.
-Last but not the least, special thanks goes to Vaibhav Shah who introduced me to MRA-IofC.
+Last but not the least, special thanks goes to Vaibhav Shaha who introduced me to MRA-IofC.